Best High-Interest Savings Account in Canada

 RBC High-Interest Savings Account: RBC High Interest eSavings

-Earn a simple 0.9% interest on every dollar you deposit, which is reasonable for low balances and an instant-access account.
+Earn a simple 0.9% interest on every dollar you deposit, which is reasonable for low balances and an instant-access account, with RBC’s High Interest Savings Account.
 There’s no monthly fee, minimum balance, or minimum withdrawals period.
 You also get free unlimited online or telephone transfers to any other RBC account, and one free ATM withdrawal per month.
 Other transactions cost between $1 and $5 each time.
 Although there are higher interest rates out there, the low fees make this worthwhile for low balances.

 CIBC High-Interest Savings Account: eAdvantage® Savings Account

-The highest interest rate you’ll get is the flat 0.9% rate on balances over $5,000, which is at least a lower minimum balance than TD’s best savings account.
+The highest interest rate with CIBC’s eAdvantage® Savings Account you’ll get is the flat 0.9% rate on balances over $5,000, which is at least a lower minimum balance than TD’s best savings account.
 On the plus side, you won’t pay any monthly fees, most transfers to other CIBC accounts are free, and it’s one of the few savings accounts to offer free receipt of Interac transfers.
 You’ll pay between $1.50 and $5 for other transactions, though.

 BMO High-Interest Savings Account: Savings Builder Account